tj800x/Ollama-mcp/OLLAMA_MCP_CLINE.md

 5. **For Simple Math/Chat**: Use `qwen2.5:latest`

 ### Timeout Management
-- Set timeout to 120000ms (2 minutes) for reliable models
+- Set timeout to 120000ms (2 minutes) for reliable models.
-- Avoid complex prompts with larger models
+- Avoid complex prompts with larger models.
-- Use simpler, more direct questions for better response times
+- Use simpler, more direct questions for better response times.
+- For models that are slow to generate responses, use the `num_predict` parameter to limit the output length and prevent timeouts.

 ### Temperature Settings
 - **Coding**: 0.3-0.5 (more deterministic)
 - **Creative**: 0.7-0.8 (more varied)
 - **Technical**: 0.4-0.6 (balanced)

+### Controlling Output Length
+You can control the maximum number of tokens in a response by using the `num_predict` parameter.
+This is useful for generating shorter, more concise answers or for preventing overly long responses.
+Setting `num_predict` to `-1` will generate tokens until the context is full.

 ## Usage Examples